 You may puzzle over why people go to such lengths to incorporate a company only then to switch it to “suspend mode”.
 Indeed, there are many compelling reasons to establish a dormant company or register a standard company as one.
 Some of the benefits of having a dormant company in Hong Kong are as follows:

-To purposely suspend the company for future use as dormancy would be of great use when you have left legal formalities to complete or simply that there is no project to launch for the near future.
+Future uses.
+A dormant status is a wise use when you have left legal formalities to complete or simply that there is no project to launch for the near future.

 - Filing an annual return